reillypascal/personalsite-ssg/pages/digital-garden/tutorials/webmention-tutorial.md

 ### The Basics with Webmention\.io

 As I mentioned in my [first post](/posts/2024/05/receiving-webmentions-part-1/) on the topic, to start, go to [Webmention.io](http://webmention.io/) and sign in using your site URL.
 You'll need a tag in the `<head>` of your site that looks something like this: `<link rel="me" href="https://github.com/reillypascal" />`.
 Substitute the URL in the `href=""` field with your own GitHub profile URL.
-This allows you to use a GitHub account to sign in to Webmention\.io.
+This allows you to use your website to sign in to Webmention\.io, with your GitHub page acting as a trusted third party to verify your identity.

 Once you're logged in, you can go to the “sites” tab of your dashboard (<https://webmention.io/settings/sites>) and enter your site in the “Create a new Site” field.
 This tripped me up the first time through, but Aaron [mentioned](https://github.com/aaronpk/webmention.io/issues/182) he didn't want Webmention\.io to automatically accept mentions for people who hadn't asked for them, so you have to manually add the site after signing in.